Captain Sir Tom Moore: Sport pays tribute to NHS hero who dies after contracting coronavirus and pneumonia

 Two years later he moved in with his daughter Hannah, her husband and two of his grandchildren in Bedfordshire.

-Despite his impressive military credentials, it wasn't until the final year of his life that he became a household name.
+Despite his impressive military credentials, it was not until the final year of his life that he became a household name.

 Aged 99 he pledged to walk 100 laps of his garden before his 100th birthday to raise £1,000 for the NHS.